Architecture

 Reading it top to bottom:

-3. At runtime, the Solid runtime executes on whichever JS engine the host provides — QuickJS on the PSP, the host engine in the browser or Bun — and emits mutation ops (ui.*) into pocketjs-core.
+3. At runtime, the selected framework runtime executes on whichever JS engine the host provides — QuickJS on PSP/Vita, the host engine in the browser or Bun — and emits mutation ops (ui.*) into pocketjs-core.

 4. pocketjs-core owns the retained UI tree: it runs flexbox layout, ticks animations, measures and lays out text, and produces a flat DrawList each frame.

-5. A thin backend turns the DrawList into pixels: sceGu (the PSP's Graphics Engine) on hardware, or a deterministic software rasterizer in wasm32 for the browser canvas and for byte-exact PNG goldens.
+5. A thin backend turns the DrawList into pixels: sceGu/GE on PSP, vita2d/GXM on Vita, wgpu on desktop, or a deterministic software rasterizer for the browser canvas and byte-exact PNG goldens.

-The dashed line down the middle is the whole point: everything above the backend is identical across targets.
+Everything above the backend follows the same contract across targets.
 The layout you see in the browser playground is the same layout, computed by the same code, that runs on the handheld.

 Why these choices